Travel the Old Burma Road from China to Myanmar

-Travel back to Kunming, where you board the night train to Lijiang.
-(It is also possible to spend the night in Kunming and travel by high-speed train from Kunming to Lijiang in about 3 hrs.
+Travel back to Kunming, where you board the night train to Lijiang. (note: It is also possible to spend the night in Kunming and travel by high-speed train from Kunming to Lijiang)

 Early in the morning the night train reaches Lijiang.
-Transfer to your hotel.
 The town of Lijiang located about 2600 meters above sea level at the foot of the Jade Dragon Snow Mountain.

-Waling tour of the wonderful old town Lijiang crisscrossed by innumerable narrow laneways and canals.
-On this occasion we learn more about the special features and secrets of the mystical Naxi culture.
+Walking tour of the wonderful old town Lijiang crisscrossed by innumerable narrow laneways and canals.
+On this occasion you learn more about the special features and secrets of the mystical Naxi culture.